learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 ```

 This form doesn't do much at the moment.
 In the browser, if we type something
-in try to submit, our input just disappears.
+in and try to submit, our input just disappears.

 Your primary task will be to get this form working.
 When a user inputs a valid
-ID, the Movie information should appear on the page.
+ID, the movie information should appear on the page.

 Doing this will involve a few steps: